DmitriySkibinsky/Algorithms-and-computation-methods/source/liner_matrix.md

 - <b>Normalization</b>: Divide the current row by the leading coefficient (the first non-zero number in the row) to make the leading coefficient equal to 1.
 - <b>Elimination</b>: Subtract multiples of the current row from the rows below it to create zeros in the column below the leading coefficient.

-By the end of the forward elimination stage, the augmented matrix is transformed into an upper triangular form, where all the elements below the main diagonal are zero.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;By the end of the forward elimination stage, the augmented matrix is transformed into an upper triangular form, where all the elements below the main diagonal are zero.

 <b>Backward Substitution</b>